Çalıkuşu

 Çalıkuşu, or The Wren, is a novel by Reşat Nuri Güntekin written in 1922, about the destiny of a young Turkish female teacher named Feride.

+The novel originally appeared as a serialized story in the newspaper "Vakit" before being published as a book.

+The novel was inspired by the village of Zeyneller, Gerede.
+In 2013, the village undertook several tourism initiatives to draw in tourism and keep the memory of the novel alive.

 Plot summary

 The events in the novel take place in the early twentieth century, near the collapse of a war weary Ottoman Empire and the creation of the Turkish republic.
 Most of the novel is recounted in first-person diary format by Feride.
 In the first section, Feride describes her childhood from the beginning up until the events that led her to a strange hotel room.
 The second and largest section consists of diary entries describing her adventures in Anatolia.
 The third section is the only one written from the third person point of view, describing Feride's visit to her home.

 Feride is the orphaned daughter of an army officer.
 As a teenager, she attends Lycee Notre Dame de Sion in the winter, and stays with one of her late mother's sisters during the summer holidays.
 She is given the nickname "the Wren" during her time at school for her vivacity and mischief.
 These two characteristics considered unusual and even a bit inappropriate for Muslim girls at that time.

 She gets engaged to her charming cousin, Kamran, whom she leaves the night before their wedding, upon discovering that he has been unfaithful to her.
 She runs away from home to become a teacher in Anatolia, although she remains desperately in love with Kamran.
 She is forced to move from town to town several times during her first three years as a teacher, as a result of the incompetence of officials, the malice of colleagues and the unwanted attention she gets from men because of her beauty and her lively manner.